jeredw/eniac-chess/README.md

 make life; eniacsim chess.e
 ```

-### Testing the VM
+## Testing
-Do `make vmtest` to assemble `chessvm.easm` into an ENIAC patch, assemble `asm/vmtest.asm` into switch settings, and then concatenate the two into the simulator to run a self test.
+To test the VM implementation, do `make vmtest` to assemble `chessvm.easm` into an ENIAC patch, assemble `asm/vmtest.asm` into switch settings, and then concatenate the two into the simulator to run a self test.
 A successful test will print out TTSS where TT=incrementing test numbers and SS=test status code, where success is 00 and anything else is failure.
 The ENIAC may also hang or loop, of course.
+This also tests `chsim` by running the VM emulator in parallel and comparing the results to the simulator state.

+To test the chess engine, do `python asm_test.py`.
+This will assemble `asm/movegen_test.asm`,`asm/move_test.asm` and `asm/chess.asm` to test move generation, move execution, and move search respectively.

 ## Documentation